Encentivize/bombast-integration/README.md

 `skip` and `limit` can be used for paging - by default the first 50 results are returned.

+Sorting and ordering is also supported. for example, to return the last updated messages for a customer ordered by date sent descending, we can use :

+`$BASE_URL/{bombastName}/messages?entity_id=YOUR_CUSTOMER_NUMBER_123&sort=field-currentStatusDate`

 ## Resending messages

 To resend a message, you can simply POST to  the `/resend` route of a message.